 To the uninformed outsider it may seem like surfer girls wear as little as possible.
 This is a fantasy propagated by the media and an elite crew of surfing superstars like Alana Blanchard, who have the skills and physiques to ride waves big and small without a care about clothing fails or fashion mishaps.
 In the real world, many girls resort to frumpy wetsuits and unflattering layers of protective beachwear, because a string bikini is just not the right dress code for a sport that will see you regularly thrown head over heels into the sand.

-The reality, however, is that functional surf apparel does not have to be either unrealistically skimpy or boringly functional.
 There is a middle road!
 Women’s surf fashion is meeting surf function and we’ve selected some gear that will both keep you surfing and looking your best.
 Goodbye bikini blowouts – hello warmth, performance, flexibility and funky design.

 Legs get cold, sunburnt and stung by jellyfish.
 But sometimes a wetsuit is overkill, not to mention uncomfortable.
 There is another solution and these surf leggings are going to be a big hit in autumn and spring everywhere.
 If you’re planning a tropical vacation then the thin layer of neoprene will also protect you from sharp reefs, without boiling your thighs like a wetsuit would.
 The surf brands have also realised that a little colour goes a long way so you’ll find the ranges featuring classic colour matches as well as funky retro-inspired designs.
 Billabong’s Sea Legs (below) will take you back to the late eighties, featuring their vintage logos mish-mashed in a collage that will brighten up any day!